War fears grow as Putin orders troops to eastern Ukraine - NewsBreak

 At an earlier meeting of Putin’s Security Council, a stream of top officials argued for recognizing the regions’ independence.
 One slipped up and said he favored including them as part of Russia - but Putin quickly corrected him.

 Recognizing the separatist regions' independence is likely to be popular in Russia, where many share Putin’s worldview.
-Russian state media released images of people in Donetsk setting off fireworks, waving large Russian flags and playing Russia’s national anthem.
+Russian state media released images of people in Donetsk launching fireworks, waving large Russian flags and playing Russia’s national anthem.

 Ukrainians in Kyiv, meanwhile, bristled at the move.